Depreciation

 • Computer equipment

-👆 By the way, an interesting fact: While we typically think of depreciation as applying to physical things, there’s a similar concept for intangible assets like patents or copyrights.
-It’s called amortization.
+๐Ÿ‘† Fun fact: While depreciation applies to physical assets, a similar concept for intangible assets like patents or copyrights is called amortization.
 Same idea, fancier name!

-2. It can reduce a company’s taxable income (hello, tax benefits! 💰).
+• It can reduce a company’s taxable income (hello, tax benefits! ๐Ÿ’ฐ).

 Annual Depreciation Expense = (Asset Cost – Salvage Value) / Useful Life